MERS: Prevention

 The duration of infectivity is also unknown so it is unclear how long people must be isolated, but current recommendations are for 24 hours after resolution of symptoms.
 In the SARS outbreak the virus was not cultured from people after the resolution of their symptoms.

 It is believed that the existing SARS research may provide a useful template for developing vaccines and therapeutics against a MERS-CoV infection.
 As of March 2020 there was one (DNA based) MERS vaccine which completed phase I clinical trials in humans, and three others in progress all of which are viral vectored vaccines, two adenoviral vectored (ChAdOx1-MERS, BVRS-GamVac) and one MVA vectored (MVA-MERS-S).

 Treatment

 There is no specific vaccine or treatment for the disease.
 Using extra-corporeal membrane oxygenation (ECMO) seems to improve outcomes significantly.

 Neither the combination of antivirals and interferons (ribavirin + interferon alfa-2a or interferon alfa-2b) nor corticosteroids improved outcomes.

+Prognosis

+About 34.4% of the people diagnosed with MERS die from the condition, across all countries.
+MERS has a significantly higher mortality rate than it's related viruses, such as SARS-CoV-2.